docker/docs/datacenter/ucp/2.0/guides/content-trust/index.md

 ## Set up the Docker Notary CLI client

-Once you've configured UCP to only run applications that use Docker images you trust, you'll need to specify which Docker images can be trusted.
-This is done by using the Docker Notary server that is built into Docker Trusted Registry.
+After you configure UCP to only run applications that use Docker images you trust, you need to specify which Docker images can be trusted using the Docker Notary server that is built into Docker Trusted Registry.
-You'll configure the Notary server to store signed metadata about the Docker images you trust.
+You configure the Notary server to store signed metadata about the Docker images you trust.

 To interact with the Notary server, you need to